ZissisM/EU_EmissionsPenalty/README.md

  ### Figures

- Each figure is provided, along with each individual panel for each figure, in high-resolution .svg and .pdf format.
+ Each figure is provided, along with each individual panel for each figure, in high-resolution .svg and .pdf format, in the Figures folder.

 ### Data Collection
  * Entso-e Pandas Client was used to download the electricity generation and wholesale price data.
 Example documentation can be found [here](https://github.com/EnergieID/entsoe-py).